rubak714/Flask_App_CICD/README.md

 # Jenkins + Docker: Full Debugging & Fix Guide

 This guide documents the **complete troubleshooting journey** to fix the `docker: permission denied` error when using Docker inside a Jenkins container.
-It includes explanations of why each step was necessary — so you not only fix the problem, but **understand it deeply**.
+It includes explanations of why each step was necessary — so user not only fixes the problem, but **understands it deeply**.

 ---